mit-ccc/BuildingBridges/schedule.md

 {: .highlight }
 > - Finish launching your team, submit your team-launch packet
-> - As a team, hold 10 1:1s with constituency members
+> - As a team, hold 10 1:1s with people you believe to be in your constituency.
+Document them with structured notes, be ready to bring the findings next week.

 ---

-## Week 6
+## Week 6: Turning Ideas into Action: Strategizing for Conversation Campaigns

 {: .lecture }
-**Tues, Mar 12 | Lecture:** Campaign Design
+**Tues, Mar 12 | Lecture:** Develop strategies, tactics, and timelines for your conversation campaign.
+Explore methods for engaging constituencies and identifying leaders to support your initiatives.
-- Designing a Campaign (Strategy, Action)
-- Leadership development principles
-- Strategic planning

 {: .lab }
-**Thurs, Mar 14 | Lab:** Conversation Campaign
+**Thurs, Mar 14 | Lab:** Designing your Conversation Campaign - Strategy, Tactics, Timeline
 - Designing your conversation campaign
 - Planning implementation
-- Role assignments
+- Roles

 {: .highlight }
-> - Finish launching your campaign, submit campaign launch packet
+> - Finish launching your campaign, submit your campaign launch packet.
-> - Identify 1-2 potential leaders for kickoff
+> - Share your campaign idea to members of your constituency.
+Identify 1-2 potential leaders, and see if they can help with your kickoff
+> - Optional: If your team wants to use Pol.is, attend office hours or set up a time with guest TA

 ---

+# Section 3: Constructive Communication

-## Week 7
+## Week 7: Designing Dialogue to Listen and Create Bridges

 {: .lecture }
-**Tues, Mar 18 | Lecture:** Dialogue & Public Opinion
-- Conversation / Dialogue / Listening
-- Public opinion vs. public thought
-- Agency setting via prompt design
-- Limitations of traditional methods
+**Tues, Mar 18 | Lecture:** Learn how to design and facilitate meaningful conversations.
+Understand the differences between focus groups, public opinion polls, and public thought.
+Discuss strategies for gathering input that prioritizes dialogue, listening, and shared understanding.

 {: .note }
 > - Cramer (2009).
 Scholars as Citizens: Studying Public Opinion through Ethnography